-This information is important to know if you’re wanting to install a feature bath in the bedroom.
 If you choose NOT to have a floor waste in the bedroom, the bath waste must be installed to a Disconnector Gully or Overflow Relieve Gully where there is a trap seal of water and easy access to the waste pipe should it ever get blocked.
 While your plumber will know these plumbing by-laws, it’s important for a designer and home owner to understand these laws as it will affect the placement of the feature bath in the bedroom.
 You may want it in a particular corner, however your plumber may advise a different position to ensure the installation meets code.

-A new build will allow for the new waste pipes to be installed accordingly, but a renovation may require some investigation work on the placement of the sewer pipes and where the bath can be installed to meet the codes.
+A new build will allow for the new waste pipes to be installed accordingly, but a renovation may require some investigation work on the existing location of the sewer.

 It is recommended a floor waste should be installed if a bath is placed in a bedroom.
 It acts as a safeguard for overflows and also allows for easy access for cleaning and maintenance when the bath drain blocks up.